hashgraph/hedera-the-graph/docs/design/auth-layer.md

 1. **subgraph_create:** allows the user to create a new subgraph.
 2. **subgraph_deploy:** allows the user to deploy a subgraph.
 3. **subgraph_remove:** allows the user to remove a subgraph.
+4. **subgraph_pause:** allows the user to pause indexing a subgraph.
+5. **subgraph_resume:** allows the user to resume indexing a subgraph.

+Each role will enable the user to consume a protected endpoint on the Hedera-The-Graph node's Admin API.
+There is a 1:1 relationship between the roles and the protected endpoints.

+*The only endpoint that is not supported is `subgraph_reassign` because its use is not recommended and it is not a common operation, besides it does not make sense to reassign a subgraph to another indexer, because by default Hedera-The-Graph node is a single indexer setup.

 #### Custom Claims:
 - **subgraph_access:** contains a CSV String with the subgraphs names that the user has access to. ie: "subgraph1,subgraph2,subgraph3"

 #### Token Request example:

+On the example below, the `user` needs to have its email confirmed (activated) and set its own `password`.
+The `client_id` and the `client_secret` are needed to identify the application within the Keycloak server and would be provided to the developers by the Hedera-The-Graph node administrators.

 ```bash
 curl --location 'http://host.docker.internal:8080/realms/HederaTheGraph/protocol/openid-connect/token' \